vert-x3/vertx-web-site/src/site/blog/posts/2018-08-27-the-second-step-rss-reader.md

 The second endpoint produces an array of RSS channels by given `user_id`.

-We need to execute the two following queries to obtain:
+We need to execute the two following queries to:

-1. RSS links a user provided for fetching:
+1. Fetch RSS links for a given user:
     ```text
     SELECT rss_link FROM rss_by_user WHERE login = GIVEN_USER_ID ;
     ```
-2. Channel info by a link:
+2. Fetch RSS channel details for a given link:
     ```text
     SELECT description, title, site_link, rss_link FROM channel_info_by_rss_link WHERE rss_link = GIVEN_LINK ;
     ```

 # Implementation

-The endpoint allows the the front-end app to display a list of RSS feeds a user subscribed on.
+The endpoint allows the the front-end app to display the list of RSS feeds a user subscribed on.
 When the endpoint is accessed, the `AppVerticle#getRssChannels` method is called.
-We can implement this methods in this way:
+We can implement this method in this way:

 ```java
 private void getRssChannels(RoutingContext ctx) {